rezaloo75/konnect/README.md

 spec:
 ```

 2 - Let's now give access for each runtime group by creating the appropriate teams.
+Given an ***update*** permission on a runtime group, a user can:

+- Change/refresh the provisioning key.
+- Change the runtime group name or description.
+- Add/delete/modify attributes to the runtime group.
+- Add/delete/modify (common) runtime group configuration.

 ```
 apiVersion: konnect.kong.io/v1